The Corner Pottery Workshop

 Design Options

-Make your frame look like a sketched frame Make it personal to you
+Make your frame look like a sketched frame

 You can find design inspiration in old clocks, wardrobes, or ornate frames.
 Look HERE for ideas.
 Alternatively, decorate it however you want.
 It doesn’t have to be a sketch of a physical frame.
 Rocky is making her’s for her daughter who loves giraffes.